CounterHack/mandrake/README.md

 That means that packed, self-modified, and looping code can be analyzed much more easily, since you'll see very clearly which syscalls are being performed!

+*Warning: This DOES run the code on your machine, using Ptrace.
+You probably don't want to analyze malicious code!*

-# Install
+# Installation

-Right now, download + build.
+Right now, download + build using `cargo`.
 That's described later.

-Later, we'll need to publish on `cargo`.
+Later, we'll need to publish properly on `cargo`.

 # Usage